ALPHA LAW LLC

 Uncontested Divorce

-When a consent divorce is filed, both of the spouses are essentially working with one another to reach an agreement without the oversight of a judge.
-Once an agreement has been reached, the two of you (along with your respective divorce lawyer Singapore) will present the agreement to the judge and ask for those terms to be made part of your judgment of divorce Singapore.
+When a consensual divorce is filed, both spouses are essentially working with each other to reach an agreement without the involvement or oversight of a judge.
+Once this agreement has been reached on terms such as maintenance of a spouse, the custody of children, or the transfer of assets, the two parties (along with their respective divorce lawyers in Singapore) present the agreement to the judge to request that these mutually agreed terms be made part of the official judgement of divorce in Singapore.

 Contested Divorce